The Nuffield Australia Constitution can be accessed here

 Donald McGauchie, AO

 Donald McGauchie was appointed to the Nuffield Board in 2013 as a special skills external Director.
-Donald is Chairman of Nufarm Limited, Chairman of Australian Agricultural Co.
-Ltd (AACo), Chairman of the Australian Wool Testing Authority (AWTA) and a Director of GrainCorp Limited.
-His previous roles with public companies include Chairman of Telstra Corporation Limited, Deputy Chairman of Ridley Corporation Limited, Director of National Foods Limited, Chairman of Woolstock, Chairman of the Victorian Rural Finance Corporation (statutory corporation), and also President of the National Farmers Federation.
+Donald is Chairman of Nufarm Limited, the Australian Agricultural Co (AACo) and the Australian Wool Testing Authority (AWTA).
+His previous roles with public companies include Chairman of Telstra, Deputy Chairman of Ridley Corporation, Director of National Foods, Chairman of Woolstock, Chairman of the Victorian Rural Finance Corporation (statutory corporation), and also President of the National Farmers Federation.
 During 2011 he retired as a member of the Reserve Bank Board.
-In 2001 Donald McGauchie was named the Rabobank Agribusiness Leader of the Year, was later awarded the Centenary Medal for services to Australian society through agriculture and business.
+In 2001 Donald was named the Rabobank Agribusiness Leader of the Year, was later awarded the Centenary Medal for services to Australian society through agriculture and business.
 In 2004, Donald was appointed an Officer of the Order of Australia.